howard-stearns/FairShare/README.md

 ### Open Questions

 Writing code forces decisions.
-I've simplified things by making choices that might not be acceptable for a real app, and would effect the design of an MVP:
+I've simplified things by making choices that might not be acceptable for a real app, and would affect the design of an MVP:

 **Reserve Currency** - The straw-person uses Uniswap V1 as a model for inter-group exchanges, with the FairShare group as the reserve currency: